-Note — For some initial parts of the process.
-Moodboards might just be a visual tool to get the client moving in one direction.
+Note — For some inital parts of the process.
+Moodboards might just be a visual tool to get the client moving into one direction.
 After this is established more narrative moodboards, or moodboards that involve a bit more different images might come into place.

 There is definitely no specific rules for creating moodboards, I think with great taste you will be able to express your first concepts, but be careful and keep it simple and tasteful, do not include things that you don’t want or are not sure because it is usually a rule of thumb that the client will pick up that one.

 A good presentation is a maker or destroyer of creatives and projects.

 The presentation is the medium where you will present your ideas.
 It becomes the guiding document for briefing your client, team, colleagues.

 As a designer it is good to have some general idea of editorial design.
 Once again whatever we are doing here is presenting and selling our work and our ideas.
 A good presentation has to be clear and understandable.
 Everything has to be explained to the last detail.